paulcarkner/personal-dashboard/README.md

 # dash-y - A customized personal dashboard

-A personal dashboard sample with real and simulated API calls to asyncronously load data, and functioning notes feature (CRUD demonstration using localStorage).
+A personal dashboard sample with real and simulated API calls to asynchronously load data, and functioning notes feature (CRUD demonstration using localStorage).

 ## Built Using...